World Population Growth Charts

 Thanks to Ted Turner and his many ranches in the West, the buffalo population has increased to about 30 thousand --- still about a 1,000 times less that it had been at its peak.

-If you plotted this rough data, you would see the 'inverse relationship' of buffalo population to human population.
+If you plotted this rough data, you would see the 'inverse relationship' of buffalo population to human population --- human population explodes and buffalo population 'craters'.

 Someday I may add graphs here that demonstrate how closely those graphs correspond INVERSELY --- over a segment of the time axis --- to the graphs of human population growth --- even if I have to use very-spotty data.

-If you do not see any graphs with a query, try clicking on an 'Images' link, if any.
+If you do not see any graphs with one of these queries, try clicking on an 'Images' link, if any.

 Some Population Maps: